kohei-us/ixion/doc/cpp/data_store/model_context.rst

 Examples
 --------

-Refer to the :ref:`quickstart-model-context` section for code examples on how to use the :cpp:class:`~ixion::model_context` class.
+Refer to the :ref:`use-model-context` section for code examples on how to use the :cpp:class:`~ixion::model_context` class.

 API Reference